stellar-deprecated/kelp/LIST_OF_HACKS.md

 - LOH-1 - support backward-compatible case of not having any pre-specified function
 - LOH-2 - support backward-compatible case of defaulting to "mid" price when left unspecified
+- LOH-3 - we want to guarantee that the bot crashes if the errors exceed deleteCyclesThreshold, so we start a new thread with a sleep timer to crash the bot as a safety

 ## Workarounds